 At Autscape we need a number of volunteers to help with collecting questions at presentations, setting up rooms and various other tasks.
 If you would like to volunteer, please let us know before or during Autscape.

 2. Venue

-Autscape will take place in Ackworth School, Pontefract, West Yorkshire.
-See part 3 of this pack for the exact address and information on how to find the venue.
+Autscape will take place at Belsey Bridge Conference Centre, situated in Ditchingham on the Norfolk/Suffolk border.
+See Part 3 of the information part for the exact address and information on how to find the venue.